Last updated on May 13th, 2023

 - ½ cup freshly grated Parmesan cheese

-- 1 loaf French bread
+- 1 loaf French bread or saltine crackers

-- Preheat a grill to 350 degrees.
+- Preheat the oven to 350 degrees

 - Add green onions, garlic, red pepper, thyme, oregano, lemon juice Worcestershire, and Creole seasoning.

 - Stir ingredients continuously and continue to sauté until green onions are soft.

-- Ladle one tablespoon of the butter garlic sauce on top of each oyster.
-Top with a dusting of Parmesan cheese.
+- Remove the pan from the oven and top with a dusting of Parmesan cheese.
 Cook for an additional 1-2 minutes or until the cheese is melted.